-2.22.
-Our Internal Audit team is comprised of professionals with extensive experience of WPD operations and risk management.
+2.29.
+Our Internal Audit Team is comprised of professionals with extensive experience of WPD operations and risk management.
 The team have performed independent reviews on various aspects of the Business Plan development process.
-Our Internal Audit team is independent of management and reports to our Executive and Board.
+Our Internal Audit Team is independent of management.